Behavioral Threat Assessment and Management for Educators and Administrators

 - Establish liaisons with community resources and secure access (including after-hours): proactively build relationships and update information yearly.

-- Develop relationships with other school districts; be familiar with what other regional school districts do for their threat management programs.
-The team’s next case may be the last one for another school district!
+- Develop relationships with other school districts: be familiar with what other regional school districts do for their threat management programs.
+The team’s next case may be the previous one from another school district.